-- Townhouse and live-work structures located along a historic block face with up to four units. - Townhouse structures with five or more dwelling units located on corner parcels or at the end of a block. - Façades of townhouse structures in historic districts with massing articulations such as window bays, projections and recesses. - Fenestration patterns on townhouse structures with glazing percentages similar to adjacent historic structures.
+- Townhouse structures located along a historic block face with up to four units. - Townhouse structures with five or more dwelling units located on corner parcels or at the end of a block. - Façades of townhouse structures in historic districts with massing articulations such as window bays, projections and recesses. - Fenestration patterns on townhouse structures with glazing percentages similar to adjacent historic structures. - Townhouses no more than three stories in height.

-- Townhouse and live-work structures that are not aligned with adjacent building setbacks. - Townhouse and live-work structures that are monolithic in scale and massing.
+- Townhouse structures that are not aligned with adjacent building setbacks. - Townhouse structures that are monolithic in scale and massing. - Townhouses that are more than three stories in height.

-Figure 4.25: Apartment Building Infill Development
+Figure 4.24: Apartment Building Infill Development